matthiasbuchner/matthiasbuchner.github.io/content/post/edition2/index.md

 # [Join us!](/join-us/)

 For this hike, we are not planning to stop at a restaurant for lunch, so everyone will have to bring food/sandwhich.
+We expect wet and muddy terrain, so we'll all need good waterproof shoes.

 ***When:***
 Departure: Saturday November 20th, 2021 approx. ?:??AM
 Arrival: Sunday November 21th, 2021

 ***Starting Point:***
 Hagen Hbf (the train from Dusseldorf departing at xx:xx arrives at xx:xx)